 Most States Have Subsidized Car Insurance Plans for Low Income Individuals and Families

 Low income families in the United States qualify for a number of different benefits.
-Most states have special car insurance plans specifically available to low income families.
+Some states have special car insurance plans specifically available to low income families.

 These so-called “government insurance plans” can significantly reduce the burden on low income families and individuals.
 These state-sponsored programs help individuals get the car insurance they legally need in order to drive a vehicle.